Open-Deep-ML/DML-OpenProblem/README.md

 ## Introduction

 This repository is designed to provide hands-on practice with implementing fundamental algorithms in machine learning and deep learning.
-By working through these problems, you'll gain a deeper understanding of how these algorithms work and how to implement them from scratch.
+By working through these problems, you'll gain a deeper understanding of how these algorithms work and how to implement them from scratch, all the problems can be solved on https://www.deep-ml.com/
 ## Getting Started

 To get started with the problem set, clone this repository to your local machine: